ASTICE DI NATALE

 After you’ve trimmed the tree, it’s time for a hearty reward.

-Top with spicy fresh mozzarella balls, basil leaves and lemon zest.
+Top with spicy fresh mozzarella balls and/or basil leaves.
+Finish with lemon zest.

 You can use any tomato sauce, just add more pepperoncini flakes than you would for Arrabbiata.
 It’s meant to be spicy hot.
 Il diavolo!